chenemile/neural-experiments-thesis/README.md

 - [x] run all variations using 3 million training examples -> [lane & bird (2020)](https://aclanthology.org/2020.acl-main.594/). use other settings from their paper as a baseline. rnn. shallow model. whatever else. dropout. see the OpenNMT config.yaml file for architectural settings. what can we achieve by using just the FST?

     ###### NOTE
-    accuracy was calculated as (# correct analyses)/(total # analyses). these numbers are subject to change once the devtest set has been updated (there are some errors that need to be fixed in the devtest set and we might validate the entire set)
+    accuracy was calculated as (# correct analyses)/(total # analyses). these numbers need to be updated since there were some errors in the devtest set that have since been fixed (were fixed on 2021-09-22).

     get morpheme count method | sample method | date run | accuracy
     --------------------------|---------------|----------|---------